Lipschitz-Based Robustness Certification Under Floating-Point Execution: Abstract

 \section{Abstract}

-Sensitivity-based robustness certification has emerged as a practical approach for certifying neural network robustness, including in settings that require verifiable guarantees.
-A key advantage of these methods is that certification is performed by concrete numerical computation (rather than symbolic reasoning) and scales efficiently with network size.
-However, as with the vast majority of prior work on robustness certification and verification, the soundness of these methods is typically proved with respect to a semantic model that assumes exact real arithmetic.
-In reality deployed neural network implementations execute using floating-point arithmetic.
-This mismatch creates a semantic gap between certified robustness properties and the behaviour of the executed system.
+Lipschitz-based robustness certification bounds a network's sensitivity through concrete numerical computation rather than symbolic reasoning, and so scales efficiently.
+It is increasingly used even where verifiable guarantees matter.
+Yet, as with most prior work on robustness certification and verification, soundness is typically proved against a semantic model assuming exact real arithmetic.
+Deployed networks instead execute in floating-point, creating a gap between certified properties and executed behaviour.

-As motivating evidence, we exhibit concrete counterexamples showing that real arithmetic robustness guarantees can fail under floating-point execution, even for previously verified certifiers.
-Discrepancies become pronounced at lower-precision formats such as float16, and under adversarially constructed models reach semantically meaningful perturbation radii at float32.
-We then develop a formal, compositional theory relating real arithmetic Lipschitz-based sensitivity bounds to the sensitivity of floating-point execution under standard rounding-error models, specialised to feed-forward neural networks with ReLU activations.
-We derive sound conditions for robustness under floating-point execution, including bounds on certificate degradation and sufficient conditions for the absence of overflow.
-We formalize the theory and its main soundness results, and implement an executable certifier based on these principles, which we empirically evaluate to demonstrate its practicality.
+As motivating evidence, we give counterexamples showing that real arithmetic robustness guarantees can fail under floating-point execution, even for previously verified certifiers.
+We then develop a formal, compositional theory relating real arithmetic Lipschitz-based sensitivity bounds to floating-point execution under standard rounding-error models for feed-forward ReLU networks.
+We derive sound conditions for floating-point robustness, including bounds on certificate degradation and sufficient conditions for the absence of overflow.
+We also give an efficient floating-point Gram iteration algorithm for Lipschitz bounds and prove that it never under-estimates the true norm.
+Separately, when a model is certified pre-deployment, we show how measuring its actual deviation against a high-precision execution can substantially reduce certificate degradation.

+We formalise the theory and its soundness, and implement an executable certifier, evaluated across dense networks spanning image, tabular, and many-class classification.
+To our knowledge, ours is the first method for soundly accounting for floating-point effects in Lipschitz-based robustness certification, and, done efficiently, the first floating-point-sound robustness checking procedure of any kind to certify models' entire test sets---even those with 500,000 examples---while retaining enough precision to be practical.